There are so many ways that fostering helps in our communities.

 This is where being able to contact a rescue and have your pet placed in a temporary foster home until you can relocate to somewhere safe and be reunited with your pet, is so vital.

-If you are a victim of domestic violence and want to leave your current situation but have nowhere for your dog, cat, rabbit or other pet to go to temporarily, please don’t hesitate to contact your local rescue and rehoming centre who will do what they can to assist you and put your mind at rest while you find alternative accommodation.
+If you are a victim of domestic violence and want to leave your current situation but have nowhere for your dog, cat, rabbit or other pet to go to temporarily, please don’t hesitate to contact the above organisations or your local rescue and rehoming centre who will do what they can to assist you and put your mind at rest while you find alternative accommodation.